bennekrouf/mayorana/content/queue/collections_iterators_1.md

 ---
-id: "vec-new-vs-with-capacity"
+id: vec-new-vs-with-capacity
+title: >-
-title: "What is the difference between Vec::new() and Vec::with_capacity()?
-When would you use each?"
+  What is the difference between Vec::new() and Vec::with_capacity()?
+When would you use each?
-slug: "vec-new-vs-with-capacity"
+slug: vec-new-vs-with-capacity
-date: "2025-06-30"
+date: '2025-06-30'
-author: "mayo"
+author: mayo
+excerpt: >-
-excerpt: "An expert technical discussion on Vec allocation strategies in Rust, comparing Vec::new() and Vec::with_capacity() for optimal performance."
+  An expert technical discussion on Vec allocation strategies in Rust, comparing Vec::new() and Vec::with_capacity() for optimal performance.
-category: "rust"
+category: rust
 tags:
-  - "rust"
+  - rust
-  - "collections"
+  - collections
-  - "performance"
+  - performance
-  - "vec"
+  - vec
-  - "iterators"
+  - iterators
+scheduledFor: '2025-07-03'
+scheduledAt: '2025-07-01T06:55:13.411Z'
 ---

 # What is the difference between Vec::new() and Vec::with_capacity()?
 When would you use each?